Almostanerd/Suronex-homepage/README.md

 How I thought about the design:

 The first thing I focused on was clarity.
-When someone lands on the page, they should immediately understand:

-what Suronex is

-and that it’s a serious product meant for security teams
+When someone lands on the page, they should immediately understand what Suronex is and that it’s a serious product meant for security teams

 That’s why the hero section is clean, text-led, and structured.
 The idea was to let the product speak clearly before adding anything extra.
 The rest of the page explains things step by step instead of throwing everything at once.
 Spacing and typography do most of the work, so the page feels easy to read rather than busy.

 Animations & visuals: